Project

-During the first phase of GGS (2015-2020), the UNU-IAS set four prioritized themes of the GGS (education, resilience, earth system, and gender equality) in accordance with its institutional strategic focus areas, to implement projects in collaboration with universities in Japan for maximum of three years to contribute to the achievement of SDGs.
-The results of the projects are to be integrated with UNU-IAS’s efforts to impact the policy making and programme designing within the UN system as well as national and regional governments as a Japan-led initiative.
+In accordance with its institutional strategic focus areas such as environment, education, and resilience, the UNU-IAS set four prioritized themes of the GGS (education, resilience, earth system, and gender equality) to implement projects in collaboration with universities in Japan for maximum of three years to contribute to the achievement of SDGs.
+The results of the projects are expected to be integrated with UNU-IAS’s efforts to impact the policy making and programme designing within the UN system as well as national and regional governments as a Japan-led initiative.
+Seven projects were implemented in total (2015-2020) under the four themes below.

 Theme A: Education and governance to achieve inclusive development

 Under the 2030 Agenda for Sustainable Development, it will be crucial to accelerate efforts to improve education and governance to realize inclusive development, through which all people participate in and benefit from social and economic development.
-GGS addresses education and governance toward realising fairer development.
+GGS address education and governance toward realizing a more fair development.

 Theme B: Solutions to the challenges faced by the Earth’s systems